devinchristianson/daj/docs/markdown/DAJ_Deliverable_2_SRS.md

 CHRD-6: The system shall display the key that a detected chord is in.

 CHRD-7: The system shall suggest chords close to a chord that is incorrectly played.

+CHRD-8: The system shall have a dataset of chord intervals to identify chords.

 ## 4.3 Progressions